thestoneage/IDResistors/README.md

-#  Resisstance
+#  IDResistors

 ![AppIcon](https://github.com/thestoneage/IDResistors/blob/gh-pages/assets/app-icon.png)

-Resistance is a simple app for identifing the values smd and through hole resistors.
+IDResistors is a simple app for identifing the values smd and through hole resistors.
 It's developed using SwiftUI and the Combine, and uses no third party libraries.

 ## Features